 Such a ruling would be great news not just for Mr. Timbs, but for all Americans, who now live under threat of ruination for something that may not even be their fault.

-Decisions in these cases are not expected anytime soon, but Liberty Nation will keep you posted.We value your comments!
-Please weigh in on our comment section below.
+Decisions in these cases are not expected anytime soon, but Liberty Nation will keep you posted.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com